videvelopers/TalkBack-Sound-effect-for-NVDA-/README.md

 ## Installation

 To use this add-on, you must have NVDA screen reader installed on your Windows machine.
 You can download and install the latest version of NVDA from NVDA's official website.
-Once NVDA is installed, you can download the TalkBack Sound effect add-on from the Github repository at Github.com/videvelopers.
+Once NVDA is installed, you can download the TalkBack Sound effect add-on from [here](https://raw.githubusercontent.com/videvelopers/TalkBack-Sound-effect-for-NVDA-/main/TalkBack%20Sound%20Effect%20V2.0.0.nvda-addon)

 ### To install the add-on, follow these steps: